 \subsection{Abelian extensions}

-In this subsection, we study abelian extensions of a given matched pair of 3-Lie algebras by a given representation.
-We show that the isomorphism classes of all such abelian extensions can be classified by the second cohomology group of the matched pair of 3-Lie algebras with coefficients in the representation.
+This subsection is dedicated to exploring abelian extensions of a specified matched pair of 3-Lie algebras through a given representation.
+We aim to illustrate that the isomorphism classes of these abelian extensions correspond to elements of the second cohomology group of the matched pair of 3-Lie algebras, with coefficients in the representation.